Qamrul A. Khanson

 Sajdah Tilawah is the Sajdah that one has to perform as an obligatory duty when one reads, recites, or hears, in the prayer or outside, some specific verses containing those words.
 The Last Messenger Prophet Muhammad (SAW) has observed: "Once a person prostrates himself after reading a verse requiring the performance of Sajdah, the devil starts crying and wailing in a corner, saying: 'Alas!
 The children of Adam were enjoined to perform Sajdah and they carried it out, and become entitled to enter <place>Paradise, but I refused to do so and was condemned to Hell" [Muslim and Ibn Majah].

-During the recitation of the The-Qur’an there are fourteen places where when the prophet recited those ayat (verse) he prostrated to Almighty Alloh.
-So whenever the muslims recite Ayat (verse) from any of those Ayaat, muslims shall prostrate in following the sunnah (example) of The Last Prophet Muhammed (SAW).
+During the recitation of the The-Qur’an there are fourteen places where when the prophet recited those Ayaat (verse) he prostrated to Almighty Alloh.
+So whenever the Muslims recite Ayaat (verse) from any of those Ayaat, Muslims shall prostrate in following the Sunnah (example) of The Last Prophet Muhammad (SAW).

 "When you have recited a verse requiring Sajdah Tilawah, you should go down for Sajdah (once) with Allohu-Akbar and rise from Sajdah with Allohu-Akbar, which may be performed sitting, though it is preferable to prostrate from the standing position" [Abu Dawood].